cclarke/sicp-notes/chapter_1/chapter_1.md

 ### 1.3 Formulating Abstractions with Higher-Order Procedures (pp. 74-106)

+* A framing thought for what we've seen so far (74)

+  > We have seen that **procedures are, in effect, abstractions that describe compound operations on numbers independent of the particular numbers**.

+  * A framing of procedures as "allowing our language to express the concept of [something]" (75)

+* A desideratum of "powerful" programming languages (75)

+  > One of the things we should demand from a powerful programming language is the **ability to build abstractions by assigning names to common patterns and then to work in terms of the abstractions directly**.
+Procedures provide this ability.
+This is why all but the most primitive programming languages include mechanisms for defining procedures.

+* **_Higher-order procedures_** and their motivatiopn (75)

+    > Often the same programming pattern will be used with a number of different procedures.
+To express such patterns as concepts we will need to construct procedures that can accept procedures as arguments or return procedures as values. **Procedures that manipulate procedures are called _higher-order procedures_**.

 #### 1.3.1 Procedures as Arguments (76-82)

 #### 1.3.2 Constructing Procedures Using `lambda` (83-88)